bubanjan/real-estate-solution/README.md

 - 🚧 This is a **full-stack** real estate application.
 - ✅ The **backend is fully implemented and ready for use**. 📁 Folder: RealEstateAPI
-- 🛠️ The **frontend (React) is functionally complete — minor visual and UX improvements are in progress.** 📁 Folder: RealEstateFrontend
+- 🛠️ The **frontend (React) is fully implemented and ready for use — minor visual and UX improvements are in progress.** 📁 Folder: RealEstateFrontend
 - 🧪 **Automated unit & integration tests included**. 📁 Folder: RealEstateAPI.Tests

 ---